raharz/raharz/README.md

 #  About Me:
-Im currently working on HTML CSS, <br>and I know a little bit of python.<br>Im so interested in learning new things.
+Im currently working on java script, <br>and I know html,css as well.<br>Im so interested in learning new things.

 ## 🌐 Socials: